TysonStanley/tysonstanley.github.io/REDCap.md

 #### Mac Users

+Quit all browser applications.
 Open the terminal app (in the Spotlight Search, search for "Terminal" and it should pull up there).
 Type the following command and then press enter.

 {% highlight bash %}
 sudo killall -HUP mDNSResponder